genesys/bold360-mobile-docs-android/docs/chat-configuration/extra/account-info-provider.md

 # AccountInfoProvider
 {: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+## Overview
-Enables the app to provide session data and configurations, and get updates on account changes.
+Provides the hosting app to set chat session data and configurations, for chat creation, and be notified about chat session updates.

 Implementation should be passed on `ChatController` creation.
 ```kotlin